zciccs3/AMLS_assignment22_23/Guidance.md

 ## Main execution

+**To execute the programme, please run the main.py in the repository directly, which will execute all methods in each task in the order as mentioned below.**
 After the activation of training and testing sources and the definition of classes and batches in CNN training, the execution of four classification tasks starts.

 #### Task A1 - gender detection